- President's Medal for Excellence (2020)

 - Presenter: Michael A. McRobbie

-Anantha Shekhar completed his B.S. and M.D. at St. Joseph's College in Bagalore, India, and his Ph.D. in Medical Neurobiology at Indiana University.
-He joined the IU School of Medicine for his Psychiatry Residency, and was a Psychopharmacology Post-doctoral Fellow in Medical Neurobiology at the Institute of Psychiatric Research.
-Shekhar joined the IU faculty in 1989 and currently serves as a professor in the departments of Psychiatry, Neurobiology and Pharmacology.
+Anantha Shekhar completed his B.S. and M.D. at St. Joseph's College in Bagalore, India, and his Ph.D. in Medical Neurobiology at Indiana University (IU).
+He joined the IU School of Medicine for his Psychiatry Residency and was a Psychopharmacology Post-doctoral Fellow in Medical Neurobiology at the Institute of Psychiatric Research.
+Shekhar joined the IU faculty in 1989 and served as a professor in the departments of Psychiatry, Neurobiology, and Pharmacology.
 He was named the Raymond E. Houk Professor in 2003 and the August M. Watanabe Professor of Medical Research in 2015.
-For IU Health, he is the Executive Vice President of Academic Affairs for Clinical Research and a member of the Education and Research Board Committee and the Strategic Executive Planning Committee as well as Chair of the Innovation and Commercialization Committee.
+For IU Health, he was the Executive Vice President of Academic Affairs for Clinical Research and a member of the Education and Research Board Committee and the Strategic Executive Planning Committee as well as Chair of the Innovation and Commercialization Committee.
 He was the founding director of the Clinical and Translational Sciences Institute (Indiana CTSI).
-Shekhar is currently IU Associate Vice President for University Clinical Affairs and the Executive Associate Dean for Research Affairs at the IU School of Medicine and is Principal Investigator of the IU Grand Challenges $120 million research program.
-He is the cofounder of Anagin, LLC.
+Shekhar was IU Associate Vice President for University Clinical Affairs and the Executive Associate Dean for Research Affairs at the IU School of Medicine and was Principal Investigator of the IU Grand Challenges $120 million research program.
+He is the co-founder of Anagin, LLC.

 Shekhar is "a leader among scientific leaders" and his work has been supported by over $75 million in NIH funds, and more than $40 million in non-Federal grants, in addition to over $300 million in university, local, corporate, and philanthropic partnership initiatives.
 Shekhar has published over 200 scientific papers and reports in leading basic and clinical journals, including Nature Neuroscience, Nature Medicine, and the American Journal of Psychiatry.
 He is a member of the Board of Governors, Cures Acceleration Network (NIH), and Advisory Council at NCATS, NIH, and has served on the Board of Scientific Council (NIMH, NIH), and the CTSA consortium Steering Committee (NIH).
 He was President of the Society for Clinical and Translational Sciences and the Association for Clinical and Translational Science and has been a recipient of the prestigious FIRST award from NIMH, and the Nancy A. Roeske Award from the American Psychiatric Association.